juangamella/ut-lvce-paper/README.md

 We ran our experiments using `python=3.7.1` and `R=3.6.0`.
 The required R packages can be found in [`R_requirements.txt`](R_requirements.txt).
 The Python dependencies live in [`requirements.txt`](requirements.txt).

-For your convenience, a makefile is included that will create a python virtual environment and install the necessary Python dependencies.
+For your convenience, a makefile is included to create a python virtual environment and install the necessary Python dependencies.
 To do this, simply run

 ```sh
 make venv